Hon Hai chairman demands management role at Japan's Sharp

 Gou on Friday told the same Taiwanese newspaper that there was no timetable for a deal with Sharp.
 He said then it was not a matter of how much money Hon Hai spent but how Sharp could turn itself around.

-The Taiwanese company had agreed to pay 67 billion yen, or 550 yen a share, for 9.9 percent of Sharp in March, but restarted talks to seek a lower price after the LCD TV pioneer's stock slumped below 200 yen in August.
+The Taiwanese company had agreed to pay 67 billion yen ($856 million), or 550 yen a share, for 9.9 percent of Sharp in March, but restarted talks to seek a lower price after the LCD TV pioneer's stock slumped below 200 yen in August.

 Gou also purchased a 38 percent stake in Sharp's TV panel plant in Sakai, western Japan, the world's most advanced LCD factory.